cryptosharks131/lndg/README.md

 8. Generate some initial data for your dashboard `.venv/bin/python jobs.py`
 9. Run the server via a python development server `.venv/bin/python manage.py runserver 0.0.0.0:8889`

-### Step 2 - Setup Backend Data and Automated Rebalancing
+### Step 2 - Setup Backend Data, Automated Rebalancing and HTLC Stream Data
-The files `jobs.py` and `rebalancer.py` inside lndg/gui/ serve to update the backend database with the most up to date information and rebalance any channels based on your lndg dashboard settings and requests.
-A refresh interval of at least 15-30 seconds is recommended for the best user experience.
+The files `jobs.py`, `rebalancer.py` and `htlc_stream.py` inside lndg/gui/ serve to update the backend database with the most up to date information, rebalance any channels based on your lndg dashboard settings and to listen for any failure events in your htlc stream.
+A refresh interval of at least 10-20 seconds is recommended for the `jobs.py` and `rebalancer.py` files for the best user experience.

 Recommend Setup With Supervisord or Systemd
 1. Supervisord